patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/bullseye.md

 <img src="./img/bullseye-example.png"  alt="PatternFly website screenshot showing modal created with bullseye layout."  width="3330px"/>

-1. **Bullseye:** The bullseye container, which contains the bullseye child item
+1. **Bullseye:** The bullseye container, which contains the bullseye item
-2. **Bullseye item:** The bullseye child, which contains the section of content you want to be centered
+2. **Bullseye item:** The section of content that you want to be centered

 ## Usage